KomodoPlatform/NotaryNodes/notarynodes/phm87/README.md

 Dear KMD community,

 I'm running UniMining.net mining pool with 30 - 40 altcoins since September 2017 with friends.
 We contributed to yiimp opensource project and we helped some coin developers.
-I'm working in IT since 10 years and I entered crypto in april 2017.
+I'm working in IT since 10 years and I entered the world of cryptocurrencies in april 2017.

 I'd like to run a Notary Node in SH region and I expect at least as much fun, work and pleasure as I had to run a 40 altcoins mining pool.
 I joined the NN testnet of 2019 that was very interesting.